Welcome to PayPal!

 - PayPal suspects that you may be engaging in potentially fraudulent or suspicious activity and/or transactions.

-In such an event, PayPal may continue holding the payment in your account until the matter is resolved pursuant to this agreement.
+In such an event, PayPal may continue holding the payment until the matter is resolved pursuant to this agreement.

 Holds related to Marketplace transactions